notofonts/noto-docs/src/descriptions/NotoSansTaiLe.md

-Noto Sans Tai Le is a unmodulated (“sans serif”) design for texts in the Southeast Asian _Tai Le_ script.
+Noto Sans Tai Le is an unmodulated (“sans serif”) design for texts in the Southeast Asian _Tai Le_ script.
 It contains 71 glyphs, 2 OpenType features, and supports 64 characters from 3 Unicode blocks.